Dr. Lorin Swint Matthews

 - Charging of micron-sized dust grains and aggregates

-- Dynamics and coagulation of dust aggregates
+- Dynamics and coagulation of dust in protoplanetary disks

 - Dynamics of charged grains in Saturn's F Ring